stallman-j/ekonomR/vignettes/basic-regression.md

 # get total regressor vars so we know how many rows to skip down
 n_total_regvars <- length(unique(c(reg_1_vars$regvars,reg_2_vars$regvars,reg_3_vars$regvars,reg_4_vars$regvars)))

+# things you would want to check if you need to change ----
 # create data frame of depvar means.
 # IMPORTANT: if you're modifying this for your own stuff, change the reg_1_vars to reg_2_vars and reg_3_vars and reg_4_vars and so forth